pcardona34/apps-within-nextspace/Draft/Model/README.md

 Run as user:

+% ./0_prep.sh

 % ./1_fetch.sh

 % ./2_build.sh

 % ./3_install.sh
-When prompted, type in the 'root' password.
+When/if prompted, type your password as a 'sudoers' member.

-At the end, the new app will be launched.
+At the end, the new app will be launched if this option is set.
 If You don't want to do it, comment the last line in the desc.sh file:

 # RUN_AT_END="YES"